Thomas Harding (writer): Career

 Blood on the Page was published in 2018.
 It is the investigation of the 2006 murder of the London-based author Allan Chappelow and the man found guilty of the crime Wang Yam.
 The murder trial was the first in modern British history to be held in secret.
 It won the Crime Writers' Association Gold Dagger for Non-Fiction.
 Harding's next book was Legacy published in 2019.
 It tells the story of J. Lyons and Co. which was founded and run by the author's family and at one time was the largest catering business in the world.

-In 2020, Harding released two books for young readers: Future History: 2050 with the German publisher Jacoby & Stuart, and a picture-book adaptation of his 2015 The House by the Lake.
+In 2020, Harding released two books for young readers: Future History: 2050 with the German publisher Jacoby & Stuart, which was shortlisted for the German Youth Literature Award ‘Best Youth Book’ in 2021, and a picture-book adaptation of his 2015 The House by the Lake.
+It was nominated for the Kate Greenaway Medal for Illustration.

 When Harding discovered that his mother's family had made money from plantations worked by enslaved people, he started research into Britain's role in slavery.
-This led to him publishing, in 2022, the book White Debt on an uprising by enslaved people in Demerara in 1823; the Guardian gave the book a positive review.
+This led to him publishing, in 2022, the book White Debt on an uprising by enslaved people in Demerara in 1823; the Guardian gave the book a positive review and it was nominated for the Moore Prize for Human Rights Writing.

 In 2023, Harding's second picture book was published, The House on the Canal, in collaboration with the illustrator Britta Teckentrup.
 The book focuses on the history of the Anne Frank house.
+It has won the Italian Rodari Prize.

 Also in 2023, Harding's book The Maverick was published, a biography about the Austrian-Jewish publisher George Weidenfeld; it received favorable reviews from the Wall Street Journal and the Washington Post.

+In 2025, Harding's eighth adult non-fiction book was released, The Einstein Vendetta, about the murder of Albert Einstein's relatives in Florence, Italy, during World War Two.
+It was well-regarded by the Washington Post while the Spectator called it a "Gripping.
+Finely researched, superbly written and deeply important book".